NNPDF/pinecards/README.md

   [arXiv:1804.10017](http://arxiv.org/abs/arXiv:1804.10017) and
   [arXiv:1405.0301](http://arxiv.org/abs/arXiv:1405.0301).

 * The *launch* file (compulsory).
-This is a `.txt` file containing the instructions to run the relevant process, including any values of the relevant physical parameters.
+This is a `.txt` file containing the instructions to run the relevant process, including the relevant physical parameters.
+Since the parameter values are inserted by `run.sh`, do not insert numerical values but rather the the relevant variables run variables, e.g. `@MZ@`, `@MW@`, etc. The names are the same as chosen by `mg5_aMC`, but written in uppercase and fenced with `@`, e.g. `@MZ@` and `@MW@`.
 For details about the parameters that can be modified, please see the `Template/NLO/Cards/run_card.dat` file in Madgraph/MC@NLO.

 * The *analysis* file(s) (compulsory).
 These are one or more `.f` files containing the instructions for the kinematic analysis in the `HwU` format.
-  Because of memory issues, one needs to write one different file for each kinematic bin so far.
   Examples on how to do so can be found in the `Template/NLO/FixedOrderAnalysis/` folder of Madgraph/MC@NLO.

 * The *patch* file(s) (optional).
 These are one or more `.f` files containing any patches to the default Madgraph/MC@NLO.
 For instance should